As I have established previously. Over half a century after the Church abandoned cultural domains due to fear of man, we’re living in the results.

 Sixth, we can challenge the privatization of faith and abandonment of cultural domains by the church.

-Our Christian forbearers would not recognize modern privatized Christian faith.
+Our Christian forbearers would not recognize the modern privatized Christian faith.
 Even as it is commercialized, Christians are trained to keep their faith to themselves.
-Nevertheless, Christians cannot retreat from the ideas, institutions, laws, edicts, and movements that harm our neighbors and still claim we love God or the people God created in his image.
+This is bad theology.
+Christians cannot retreat from the ideas, institutions, laws, edicts, and movements that harm our neighbors and still claim we love God or the people God created in his image.

 Seventh, we confront sinful fear of man by offending the world… its the loving thing to do:

-Some Christians fear that taking a stand might offend some pagans.
+Some Christians fear that taking a stand might offend someone.
 God forbid standing for righteousness creates controversy and offends someone.

 Issues like, human trafficking, corruption, pornography, debt-bondage, abortion, medical euthanasia, dismantling of the nuclear family, identity confusion, etc. left unaddressed by the church bring death to society.
 This creates an “anti-culture” and the result is “deathworks” (topics for another time).
 Examples here: one, two, three, and four.

-What most seminarians don’t get is that theological training and resources are widely available for free or low cost for those who want it.
-So, the posture that many pastors take of “leave theology and understanding to the trained experts” is losing ground and status.
+What most seminarians don’t get is that theological training and resources are widely available for free or low cost.
+So, the “leave theology and biblical understanding to the trained experts” is losing ground.
+And, pastors are losing their status chasing after professional careers.
 Nowhere in the Bible does God insist that only seminary graduates are capable of the proper handling of God’s Word.
-Training in wisdom, public theology and cultivating an integrated Kingdom vision are hard to find in institutions.
+Training in wisdom, public theology, and cultivation of an integrated Kingdom vision are hard to find in seminaries.
+Most are focused on professional career advancement and marketable managerial skills instead of training pastors and theologians.
 I’m not against seminary training (some of my best friends and mentors have degrees from wonderful Christ-centered institutions).
 Seminaries are a means, not an end.